DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/if-you-come-from-outside-england.md

     -
     -
 navigation: 20.10
-navigation_description: There are different arrangements for getting financial support if you live outside England.
+navigation_description: Find out about the different arrangements for getting financial support if you live outside England.
 ---

 ## In the UK